sweattep/modern_quotes/README.md

 >When people see that otherness is largely an illusion and that people are people much is achieved.

+>The magician is real but his magic is unreal.

 >Normally this is when we make those types stupid a-- trades and then somebody comes and then everything messes up.

 >The team needs the tools to build a system of longevity, and to break out of a survival mode in which there seem to be few survivors.